-Your decision to enter graduate school certainly depends on many factors, with the cost of tuition being an important one.
-West Chester University's Master of Public Health program is among one of the best values in the United States, simply because it is the lowest tuition among CEPH-accredited graduate programs in the Philadelphia area.
-Other pricier programs simply don't compete with the quality of West Chester University's MPH program, given it's cost.
-West Chester is a flexible, practical approach to getting an MPH.
-In addition, WCU's Fast Track allows undergraduate Public Health students at West Chester University to complete their MPH in one year.
-Potential Fast Track candidates are encouraged tocontact Dr. Lynn Carson
+Your decision to enter graduate school depends on many factors, with the cost of tuition being an important one.
+West Chester University's Master of Public Health program is among one of the best values in the United States and has the lowest tuition among CEPH-accredited MPH programs in the Philadelphia region.
+Other pricier programs simply do not compete with the quality of the WCU MPH program, given its cost.
+In addition to financial aid, employer reimbursement, and other loans, we recommend for students to consider applying for graduate assistantships, scholarships & awards, and seek campus and regional employment opportunities.

 - Financial Aid

 - Since WCU is an accredited institution of higher learning, students are eligible for financial aid through public and private institutions.

 - Sources of Financial Aid for International Students

 - Students are highly encouraged to complete a FAFSA when applying to any graduate or undergraduate program at West Chester University.